science-computing/wartungsplan/README.md

     #Directory to ics file.
 Calendar only needs to be readable.
     directory = /media/shareX/Wartungspläne.ics

+### Mode of operation ###

+You would create several calendar files according to your need and run them regularly using cron or systemd.

+The calendars are split first of all by backend then by partition (the group of people you want to give access).

+ - E-Mail notification
+ - Ticketing system

+Then for example four calendars for four responsibilities (teams):

+ - Client machine tasks
+ - Server related tasks
+ - Network
+ - Public facing servers
+ - Internal servers
+ - Database servers

+Another aproach could be to separate by duration (to run Wartungsplan daily, weekly, monthly):

+ - Tasks to finish the same day
+ - That week
+ - That month

+If you already have different queues set up in your ticketing system you can also start from there.

+Be careful to not have more calendars than events ;-) 60 events per calender is not too much, having to include 12 calenders in Outlook is a disaster, always.

+The calendar files are on the local file system, a network share or otherwise synchronized/transported.

 ### Microsoft Outlook ###

 It is strongly recommended to explicitly sync the calendar back to its source: